Rother District Council have allocated mandatory provision for 75 new homes for Hurst Green village.

 It forms the basis on which the Neighbourhood Plan objectives, future policies and community initiatives will be formulated.

-Our community has decided that our vision is that by 2030:
+Through extensive public consultation, our community has decided that our vision is that by 2030:

 Health and Happiness

 Hurst Green will become a thriving, safe and friendly village within the High Weald, along with the hamlets of Swiftsden and Silver Hill, which foster a healthy lifestyle and encourage residents to live active, social and meaningful lives.

 Business, Economy and Tourism

 We will strongly support local prosperity and will create a thriving village community, that supports existing and new local businesses, and seeks to boast a prosperous, well-presented village, where people want to live, work and visit.